-The Management Company was established on January 08 2002 for an unlimited period.
-The corporate capital amounts to EUR 5,000,000.
-It is registered under number B-85.427 in the Luxembourg commercial and companies' register, where copies of the articles of association are available for inspection and can be received on request.
-The articles of association were last amended on 31 December 2015, as published in the Mémorial in Luxembourg on 16 January 2016.
+The Management Company was established on 10 November 2004, for an unlimited period.
+The corporate capital amounts to EUR 10,000,000.
+It is registered under number B 104 196 in the Luxembourg commercial and companies' register, where copies of the articles of association are available for inspection and can be received on request.
+The articles of association were last amended on 9 June 2020.

-The Management Company's registered office is at 25, Grand-Rue, L-1661 Luxembourg.
+The Management Company's registered office is at 33, rue de Gasperich, L-5826 Hesperange, Grand Duchy of Luxembourg.

-Aside from managing of the Company, the Management Company currently administers additional undertakings for collective investments.
+Aside from the managing of the Company, the Management Company currently administers additional undertakings for collective investments.